 - Read “Moneyline Explained” to know about this popular type of betting.

-More recently, the company has expanded theScoreBet platform to offer legal sports betting in Colorado, New Jersey, Indiana and Iowa.
+More recently, the company has expanded theScoreBet platform to become Colorado sportsbook, New Jersey book, Indiana book, and Iowan sportsbook.
 With a stronger financial presence in the US, expansion plans into more states with legal sports betting is underway.

 Recent changes to sports betting laws in Canada is another vehicle for company growth.
 Bill C-218 was just passed in the House of Commons.